CatTalk2/Face-recognition/README.md

 Face-recognition
 =====

+A facial recognition system is a computer application capable of identifying or verifying a person from a digital image or a video frame from a video source.
+One of the ways to do this is by comparing selected facial features from the image and a facial database.

 Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.